Creative

 Halloween Decorating Ideas: The Painted Pumpkin Trend

-Carving your pumpkins can be messy and sometimes the finished result isn’t as effective as you may have liked it to have been.
+Carving your pumpkins can be messy and sometimes the finished result isn’t as effective as you may like.
 Instead of carving, have you ever thought of painting your pumpkins instead?

-We gave it a go at Chateau HQ and we hope we inspire you to do the same.
-As you can see, we couldn’t help but feature some iconic Chateau references, our Chateau de la Motte Husson logo and even our Mademoiselle Daisy print…this one might just be our favourite but we may be biased!
+We gave it a go at the Chateau and we hope we inspire you to do the same.
+As you can see, we couldn’t help but feature some iconic Chateau references and even our Mademoiselle Daisy print…this one might just be our favourite!

 What You'll Need: